zammad/zammad-admin-documentation/integrations/ldap.rst

 .. image:: /images/system/ldap-1.jpg

-..
-Note:: You can use user filters to limit the search results Zammad gets.
+.. note:: You can use user filters to limit the search results Zammad gets.
 Also, you can hide deactivated Active-Directory Accounts (the Users will be set to inactive within Zammad).
    You can find further information for Active Directory Filters at the Website from Microsoft_.

 .. _Microsoft: https://blogs.msdn.microsoft.com/muaddib/2008/10/08/how-to-query-individual-properties-of-the-useraccountcontrol-active-directory-user-property-using-ldap/